Nellaiappan01/nellaitheanalyst.github.io/README.txt

 5
 html5up.net | @a
-Free for personal and commercial use unthe CCA 3.0 license (html5up.net/lice A dark, slick, ern, responsi, adjective-drenched design built around an extremely dynamic landing page (scroll that mofo!).
+Free for personal and commercial use unthe CCA 3.0 license (html5up.net/lice A dark, slick, ern, reonsi, adjective-drenched design built around an extremely dynamic landing page (scroll that mofo!).
 Inspired by Big Picturanother design of mine with a similarish feel/flow, only this time I took it waaaaaay further and actually made it multipurpose (versus copping out and making it a one pager like I